Haunted House Ice Cream

 Haunted House Ice Cream was an ice cream produced in the UK by a company called Lyons Maid.
 It first went on sale in July 1973 and cost 4p.

 The ice cream itself was white, and a picture was printed on it in edible ink.
 There were eight pictures in total: Frankenstein's Monster, a spook, a skeleton, a spider and web, some bats, a wicked witch and a creature.
 The pictures were shown in one of the following colors: pink, orange, red, green and blue.
 It was impossible to determine which picture was on the ice cream until the wrapper was opened.
-It was also impossible to determine which picture was on the ice cream after the wrapper was opened as the picture had inevitably smeared in transit or on opening.